Day 171

 ‘But the Jews incited the God-fearing women of high standing and the leading men of the city.
 They stirred up persecution against Paul and Barnabas, and expelled them from their region.’

-It is sad that these God-fearing women got caught up with the jealously that the Jews felt (v.45) and sided against Paul and Barnabas.
+It is sad that these God-fearing women were caught up with the jealously that the Jews felt (v.45) and sided against Paul and Barnabas.
 Even godly people can be wrongly influenced; we need God’s wisdom and discernment every day.

 Verse of the Day